Jean-Michel Gaillard

-Jean-Michel Gaillard (May 16, 1946, Pont-Sant-Esprit in Gard, France – July 19, 2005, Paris) was a high-ranking French official.
+Jean-Michel Gaillard (May 16, 1946, Pont-Sant-Esprit in Gard, France – July 19, 2005, Paris, France) was a high-ranking French official.
 He was, most notably, director general of Antenne 2 (now France 2), from 1989 to 1991.

+Biography

-He was a student of the École normale supérieure de Saint-Cloud, where he received a doctorate in history.
+Gaillard was a student of the École normale supérieure de Saint-Cloud, where he received a doctorate in history.
 As a politician he was a militant socialist, aligned with the likes of François Hollande and Ségolène Royal.
 He was father to two girls.

-Before his death from cancer at the age of 59, he was counsel for the Academy of Television Arts.
+Before his death from cancer at the age of 59, Gaillard was counsel for the Academy of Television Arts.
 During the presidency of François Mitterrand, he worked as a senior advisor at the Élysée Palace.
 As a television script writer he co-wrote the television film Leclerc, a Dream of Indochina with Nicolas Sarkozy, which debuted on France 3 in 2003.

-He wrote many works, including a biography of Jules Ferry, published in 1989.
+Gaillard wrote many works, including a biography of Jules Ferry, published in 1989.